Udawalawe National Park: Conservation

 Clearing natural forests and planting monospecies cultures such as pine and eucalyptus are causing reduced water levels in the Walawe river.
 Encroachment by human settlements, poaching, illegal logging, gem mining, overgrazing and chena farming are major threats to the park.
 Lantana camara and Phyllanthus polyphyllus are invasive weeds affecting the food plants of the elephants.
 Occasions of elephants being shot with illegal muzzleloader guns has been reported.

 Tourism

 In the six months ending in August 2009, the park earned revenue of Rs.
 18.2 million.
 From 1994 to 2001 some 423,000 people visited the park, 20% of them foreigners.
 And in last 2023 Udawalawa National Park attracted an impressive 188,388 visitor.
 For the 1998–2001 period average annual revenue was USD280,000.
 Postage stamps bearing the images of four wild animals of Udawalawe were issued on 31 October 2007 in the series "National Parks of Sri Lanka", featuring water buffalo, Sri Lankan elephant, ruddy mongoose and tufted grey langur.

+Safari

+Udawalawe National Park is widely known for its jeep safari experiences, which provide opportunities to observe wildlife in open grassland and scrub forest habitats.
+The park’s relatively sparse vegetation allows consistent sightings of large mammals, particularly the Sri Lankan elephant, which is considered one of the main attractions for visitors.

+Safari drives are typically conducted during the early morning and late afternoon hours, when animal activity is generally higher.
+In addition to elephants, visitors commonly encounter water buffalo, sambar deer, spotted deer, crocodiles and a variety of bird species.
+The park’s accessibility and reliable wildlife sightings have contributed to its reputation as one of Sri Lanka’s prominent safari destinations.